who-is-gleb/-Python/README.md

 I downloaded the data from Kaggle.com, cleaned it, and analyzed it.
 Then, I came up with some data conclusions and visualization.

 File "finalProjectDriver" is where you can find my Main method.
-File "finalProjectFunctions" is where all the functions for my Main method are stored.
+File "finalProjectFunctions" is where some of the additional functions for my Main method are stored.